Tanus186/CanopyRS_Setup/README.md

 *(Note: Whenever you close and reopen the terminal, you must always run `call C:\Users\admin\Anaconda3\Scripts\activate.bat` and `conda activate D:\YourFolderName\envs\canopyrs` before doing anything).*

+*(Note: Adding 5th step is optional only needed when you need to do species detection)*

 **1. Update the Preset File (Adding the 5th Step):**
 Open your preset file located at YourFolderName/CanopyRS/canopyrs/config/pipelines (`preset_seg_multi_NQOS_selvamask_SAM3_FT_quality.yaml`) in a text editor.
 Scroll to the very end and paste the following block to add the "tilerizer" step: